sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/100 - anchor-object.md

 title: "Anchor object"
 hidden: false
 ---
 An *anchor* is a string, [Match](doc:anchor-object#section-match-object) object, or array of Match objects.
 Sensible searches first for a text "anchor" because it's a computationally quick and inexpensive way to narrow down the location in the document where you want to extract data.
-Then, Sensible can take action based on that location, such as using a ["method"](doc:method-object) to expand out from the anchor and grab the data you want.
+Then, Sensible can use a ["method"](doc:method-object) to expand out from the anchor and grab the data you want.

 If you want to be syntactically concise, you can define a simple string anchor like: